WORD Christchurch

-WORD Christchurch is an organisation which presents a variety of literary events, most notably the annual WORD Christchurch Festival, also known as WORD Festival, established in 1997.
-Until 2014 the festival was run as the Press Christchurch Writers Festival.
+WORD Christchurch is an organisation based in Christchurch, New Zealand which presents a variety of events around books, stories and ideas, most notably the annual WORD Christchurch Festival, also known as WORD Festival, established in 1997, then known as Books and Beyond.
+Until 2014, the festival was run as the Press Christchurch Writers Festival.

 About the festival

-The WORD Christchurch festival is the largest literary event in the South Island of New Zealand, and partners with the Auckland Writers Festival in the North Island each year for an autumn season in May. its directors are Steph Walker (executive director) and Nic Low (programme director).
+The WORD Christchurch festival is an event for books, stories and ideas in the South Island of New Zealand.
+As of 2023 its director is Steph Walker (Executive Director) with Kiran Dass as Programme Lead.
 Rachael King was the literary director between 2013 and 2021.
+Nic Low was Programme Director in 2021 and 2022.

 The Ngaio Marsh Awards are presented at the festival.

 Until 2021, the festival was biennial.
 In the Festival off-year, WORD Christchurch partnered with the Christchurch Arts Festival for a series of ideas-based events, and also presented events at KidsFest in those years.
 It also ran an annual schools programme showcasing the New Zealand Children's Book Award finalists.

 History

-The Festival has run under the WORD umbrella since 2014 but was established in 1997; its predecessor was the Press Christchurch Writers Festival.
+The Festival has run under the WORD umbrella since 2014 but was established in 1997 by Morrin Rout and Ruth Todd; its predecessor was the Press Christchurch Writers Festival.